Cat Osterman: Return for the 2020 Summer Olympics

+Athletes Unlimited

+In November 2024, Athletes Unlimited hired Osterman as the general manager for team Volts in their inaugural season of the Athletes Unlimited Softball League (AUSL).

 Miscellaneous

 Among her favorite athletes are fellow Texans Roger Clemens and Nolan Ryan, as well as NBA player Hakeem Olajuwon and actor/ director Kevin Costner.
-She was the first softball player to appear on the cover of Sports Illustrated (the 7 October 2002 "America's Best Sports Colleges" issue), and made a second SI cover with the 2004 Olympic Gold Medal Softball team to become one of two softball players to appear on the cover of Sports Illustrated twice.
+She was the first softball player to appear on the cover of Sports Illustrated (the October 7, 2002 "America's Best Sports Colleges" issue), and made a second SI cover with the 2004 Olympic Gold Medal Softball team to become one of two softball players to appear on the cover of Sports Illustrated twice.

 In the bonus features of the "Bad News Bears" DVD, Billy Bob Thornton admits to having a crush on Cat Osterman.

 Osterman is a spokesperson for Under Armour as well as having an endorsement contract and signature glove with Wilson.

 In 2009, Osterman posed nude along with three of her Olympic teammates for the first annual The Body Issue of ESPN The Magazine.
 Of the shoot, Osterman said that it was a "surprisingly emotional experience" and that "even though I was terrified on set at first, I'm glad I did it.
 Sometimes it's necessary to push yourself to see what you are made of."

-In 2012 Osterman was inducted into the Texas Sports Hall of Fame.
+In 2012, Osterman was inducted into the Texas Sports Hall of Fame.

-In 2014 Osterman signed on as an assistant softball coach at Texas State University.
+In 2014, Osterman signed on as an assistant softball coach at Texas State University.